Hadsund: 20th century expansion

-Hadsund's arms were granted to the town in 1937.
+Hadsund's arms were granted to the city in 1937.
 The coat of arms shows mainly the 1904 bridge.
-The four waves symbolize villages that lay in the municipality: Skelund, Visborg, Vive, and Hadsund.
+The four waves symbolize the four villages that lie in the municipality: Skelund, Visborg, Vive, and Hadsund.
 The crescent shape symbolizes the new municipality, and the star represents longevity.
-The bridge was replaced in 1976, but its classic steel arches were never changed in the town logo.
+The bridge was replaced in 1976, but its classic steel arches were never changed in the city arms.